Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

 \section{Fano $\Ba$}

-This theory was studied in \cite{sid} where the inverse algorithm was used to find a quiver gauge theory shown in figure~\ref{fig:B1}.
+This theory was studied in \cite{sid} where the inverse algorithm was used to find a quiver gauge theory shown in figure~\ref{fig:B1} with CS levels ($2,0,-2$).
 The superpotential of this theory was obtained as: \sid W = \text{Tr}\left[X_2X_5X_8\left(X_1X_4X_9X_3X_6X_7-X_1X_6X_7X_3X_4X_9\right)\right]~. \sidd Note that the abelian $W=0$ and the quiver does not admit tiling.
 So, there is no way to obtain the toric data of this theory using forward algorithm or dimer tiling approach.
-But we can infer the scaling freedom of CS levels from the inverse algorithm.
+The toric data for $\Ba$ theory with multiplicity is given as \cite{sid}: \sid {\cal{G}}= \left(